csinva/csinva.github.io/_notes/research_ovws/ovw_omics.md

 ## protein basics

-- the standard way to obtain the 3D structure of a protein is X-ray crystallography.
-It takes about a year and costs about $120,000 to obtain the structure of a single protein through X-ray crystallography [[source](https://fortune.com/2020/11/30/deepmind-protein-folding-breakthrough/)]
+- the standard way to obtain the 3D structure of a protein is X-ray crystallography
+  - takes ~1 year &  $120k to obtain the structure of a single protein through X-ray crystallography ([source](https://fortune.com/2020/11/30/deepmind-protein-folding-breakthrough/))

 - on average, a protein is composed of 300 amino acids (residues)
   - 21 amino acid types
   - the first residue is fixed